 Floor boards creaked underfoot as they made their way down the dimly lit hallway to the back of the house.
 The corridor was narrow.
 The walls a red rusty brown colour.
 A strange wet hair smell hung in the air. ''What's that weird smell?'' whispered Louise.

 The old woman spun around.
 Her pale blue eyes seemed to bore through Louise. ''It's probably my dog.
 I live alone.
 Cane is my only company.
 Here we are, the kitchen.''
 The old woman opened a door that lead into a large room.

 The room had the same colour walls as the long hallway.
 The lighting too was dim.
 A large earthen pot boiled on an old range.
 The smell of meat filled the room. ''Cane likes bones.''
 The old lady said nodding to the boiling pot. ''His old teeth can't manage raw ones these days.
-Take a seat.
+Take a seat, my sweeties.
 Warm yourself by the fire.
 I'm just going to check on Cane.''
 Before they could say a word, the old woman left through another door at the end of the room.
 A key turned ever so quietly in the lock.

 Louise sat down on a comfy chair by the fire.
 Holding her hands out to warm them.
 A large polished table sat in the middle of the room.
 An elaborate silver candle holder sat at each end.
 Padded chairs with high backs were tucked neatly around the table.
 The kitchen was old but elegant.
 A beautiful belfast sink was surrounded by wooden presses with brass handles.
 A large window was adorned with primrose yellow curtains.
 The high walls reached to a decorative ceiling.
 Right in the centre surrounded by coving hung a magnificent chandelier.